Note: Please be patient with these early chapters; I was very young when I started!

 "And I am not allowed to keep them."
 It was an unexpected trap, a challenge—Ienzo had drawn her in and now she could not bow out of the conversation.
 Either way, she would be caught.
 He could spot a lie, but the truth was cruel.

 "If… If you had really wanted to keep it a secret from us, you would never have written it anywhere, on the wall or in a journal," she tried to sound firm saying it.
-Ienzo did not look at her; his delicate jaw was a clenched line and Aerith worried if she had used the wrong choice of words.
+Ienzo did not look at her; his thin jaw was a clenched line and Aerith worried if she had used the wrong choice of words.

 "It's a massive amount of information—but you already knew that."
-He stared at her from the corner of his eye, cobalt gaze darker with what might have been another emotion he denied having.
+He stared at her from the corner of his eye, gaze darker with what might have been another emotion he denied having.
 Something akin to guilt pressed hard in her stomach.

 "I…" Aerith started, and then realized there was nothing she could say.